AMSP-04/NETN-ORG/README.md

 Simulation of elements of an organization requires knowledge of the intra-organizational relationship, e.g. superior, subordinate, and iter-organizational relationships with other organizations, e.g. friendly or hostile.
 The NETN-ORG supports initialization and organizations' dynamic change of this information.

-The specification is based on IEEE 1516 High Level Architecture (HLA) Object Model Template (OMT) and supports interoperability in a federated simulation (federation) based on HLA.
-In addition to the FOM Module, a file-based data storage and interchange format is defined based on SISO-STD-007-2008 Military Scenario Definition Language (MSDL).
-The NETN-ORG XML schema defines elements to capture units, equipment items, relationships, and initial modelling responsibilities.

-Use the NETN-ORG information to: * initialize simulated entities * perform disaggregation, aggregation, divide and merge actions using NETN-MRM * change organizational relationships * capture simulated unit and equipment state as snapshots
+Use the NETN-ORG information to:
+* initialize simulated entities
+* perform disaggregation, aggregation, divide and merge actions using NETN-MRM
+* change organizational relationships
+* capture simulated unit and equipment state as snapshots

 ## License